equity-risk-ratings/Home-Page/README.md

-Note
-Please do not clone, add, commit or push on this repo as this is my personal repo for build week.
+# Please do not clone, add, commit or push on this repo as this is my personal repo for build week.
 Thank you!

+## My site is published at https://equity-risk-ratings.github.io/Home-Page-Griffin/

 # Home-Page
 Home Page Landing